toshivc/O_C-Phazerville/docs/Hemisphere-General-Settings.md

 ***

 ### Auto MIDI Output
 (Experimental) When enabled, MIDI messages are sent automatically based on applet outputs.
-By default, the Left Hemisphere outputs on Channel 1, and the Right Hemisphere on Channel 2 (configurable with the [[MIDI-Out]] applet).
+By default, the Left Hemisphere outputs on Channel 1, and the Right Hemisphere on Channel 2 (configurable with the [MIDI Out](MIDI-Out) applet).
 Outputs A/C are interpreted as Note values, and B/D as gates for NoteOn/NoteOff.